ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 If RS receives an access token in an OSCORE protected request, it means that C is requesting an update of access rights.
 In such a case, RS MUST check the following conditions:

-* RS checks whether it stores an access token T_OLD, such that the "session\_id" field of EDHOC_Identifier matches the "session\_id" field of EDHOC_Identifier in the new access token T_NEW.
+* RS checks whether it stores an access token T_OLD, such that the "session\_id" field of EDHOC_Information matches the "session\_id" field of EDHOC_Information in the new access token T_NEW.

 * RS checks whether the OSCORE Security Context CTX used to protect the request matches the OSCORE Security Context associated with the stored access token T_OLD.